 A couple of days ago I visited the Capitol Building in Sacramento.
 There I was able to get a glimpse at the history of the city and country, but a way better place to discover the history of Sacramento is Old Sacramento, also called “Old Sac” by locals.
 Just a few blocks down from the capitol right at the waterfront of the Sacramento River.

 Once you arrive here it’s like a travel back in time, if you mask out all the modern cars.
 Look at the buildings they all look like back in time, when this part was the first settlement and became Sacramento.
 Go closer to the piers and you will see all the old wooden docks and small cranes on the docks.
 Today the biggest part of the pier is occupied by the Delta King.
 This ship was built in 1926 and traveled on the Sacramento River until 1940.
-Now it serves as a restaurant, hotel and theater.
+Now it serves as a restaurant, hotel, and theater.

 Also right at the embarcadero you can find the old passenger depot of the Central Pacific Railroad, the western half of America’s first transcontinental railroad.
 The building was built in 1867 as part of the transcontinental line and reconstructed in 1976 as the first phase of the California State Railroad Museum.
 The museum itself is just a couple blocks up north from the passenger depot.
 This is the largest and finest interpretive railroad museum in North America.
 You will see retired and restored steam and diesel locomotives and passenger cars plus antiques used in the industry.
 If you want you can hop aboard the Sacramento Southern Railroad for a scenic ride along the Sacramento River.
-Steam trains run the weekend from April through September and during the holiday season right before christmas you can ride the Polar Express.
-You will find more information about the museum and train rides on the museums website.
+Steam trains run the weekend from April through September and during the holiday season right before Christmas you can ride the Polar Express.
+You will find more information about the museum and train rides on the museum’s website.

 What I didn’t know was, that this part of the city was not always as glamorous as it is now.
-Yes it was the first settlement here and was thriving through the gold-rush area for several decades, but as the business center moved closer to the capitol and away from the riverfront, the district declined and ultimately became a slum.
+Yes, it was the first settlement here and was thriving through the gold-rush area for several decades, but as the business center moved closer to the capitol and away from the riverfront, the district declined and ultimately became a slum.
 For a long time some proponents of slum clearance urged to completely demolish the blighted area; other advocates, conscious of the architectural heritage of the area, said that the same end could be achieved by restoring the pioneer structures and attracting new businesses.
 But little was done either way.
-With the announcement of the State Division of Highways to build a freeway through the old district, the issue come back to head.
-After many debates the freeway was built and as much area of the old district saved as possible.
+With the announcement of the State Division of Highways to build a freeway through the old district, the issue comes back to head.
+After many debates, the freeway was built and as much area of the old district saved as possible.
 Historians started to reconstruct the old buildings and today the freeway separates Old Sacramento from the rest of the city.

 There are so many museums in this area, like the already mentioned California State Railroad Museum.
 Here a few more, worth to be mentioned: